 For the 2025/2026 RPM Base Residual Auction, the level of committed demand resources (6,085.6 MW UCAP) exceeds the entire level of excess capacity (870.9 MW).
 This is not consistent with the defined obligations of DR compared to other capacity resources.
 DR capacity resources do not have a must offer obligation in the energy market.
 DR capacity resources do not have a must offer obligation in the capacity market.
 The definition of performance for DR is not to provide a defined incremental level of MW when called but is only to be at a defined level of demand.
 DR capacity resources do not have a defined market seller offer cap.
 PJM markets for the first time in 2025/2026 will rely on demand response resources as part of the required reserve margin, rather than as excess above the required reserve margin.
 PJM markets for the first time in 2025/2026 will experience the implications of the definition of demand resources as a purely emergency capacity resource, when demand resources are a significant share of required reserves.
 Nonetheless, as another significant flaw in the market design, PJM does not include DR in its definition of primary or secondary reserves in the energy market.
 DR, for all these reasons, is an inferior resource in the capacity market.
+PJM does not have clear rules defining when the operators must call on DR.

 There are currently two important gaps in the market power rules for the PJM Capacity Market.
-The RPM must offer requirement is not applied uniformly to all capacity resources.
+The RPM must offer requirement is not applied to demand resources.
 There are no market power mitigation rules that apply to demand resources.

 All participants to which the three pivotal supplier (TPS) test was applied (in the RTO, BGE, and Dominion RPM markets) failed the three pivotal supplier test.
-The result was that offer caps were applied to all sell offers for Existing Generation Capacity Resources when the capacity market seller did not pass the test, the submitted sell offer exceeded the tariff defined offer cap, and the submitted sell offer, absent mitigation, would have resulted in a higher market clearing price.
-115 116
+The result was that offer caps were applied to all sell offers for Existing Generation Capacity Resources when the capacity market seller did not pass the test, the submitted sell offer exceeded the tariff defined offer cap, and the submitted sell offer, absent mitigation, would have resulted in a higher market clearing price.110 111